Group Project

 • What data did you use to conduct the analysis?

-• What was the outcome variable?
+• What is(are) the outcome variable(s) of interest?

 • Why did you choose to use this data?